Crafty5020/E.S./README.md

 3.Run in terminal "python -m venv .venv"

 4.Activate the virtual enviorment
 Windows:
 Note: You may need to run "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser" to allow the activation of the virtual enviorment

+If using powershell as terminal then run

+    ".venv/Scripts/Activate.ps1"

-        If using powershell as terminal then run ".venv/Scripts/Activate.ps1" but if your using cmd or command promt run ".venv/Scripts/activate.bat"
+but if your using cmd or command promt run

+    ".venv/Scripts/activate.bat"

 Mac or Linux:
 In these os there are at least 6 terminals you can use listed on the docs.
 Which in term means that there are 4 other commands specific to those terminals (Yoy only need to use one by the terminal your using)

 bash/zsh:

     "source .venv/bin/activate"

 fish:

     "source .venv/bin/activate.fish"

 csh/tcsh:

     "source .venv/bin/activate.csh"

 pwsh:

     ".venv/bin/Activate.ps1"

 5.Run "pip install pyinstaller"

-This instruction is only for the regular version
+This instruction is only for the regular version:

  6.Run "pip install pygame"

 7.Run "python exe.py
 Note: This will compile the project

 8.Find the app in dist